Willr-hawkins/coiling-clay1/README.md

 ![Wishlist popup form](https://github.com/user-attachments/assets/c4b608d3-c30c-4743-931b-ff2718aa6d52)

-Clicking on the view button on a wishlist will take the user to a page that contains all products they have added to that particular wishlist, form there they can remove the item formthe wishlist, click the link to see the reviews on that product and quickly add it to their basket for an effecient and easy checkout.
+Clicking on the view button on a wishlist will take the user to a page that contains all products they have added to that particular wishlist.
+From there, they can remove the item form the wishlist, click the link to see the reviews on that product and quickly add it to their basket for an efficient checkout.
 Along with the a small header section containing a button to take them back to their wishlist page, the wishlist title, a wishlist comment if the user added one and the date the wishlist was created.

 ![Wishlist detail page](https://github.com/user-attachments/assets/5e8b656e-16be-4eb4-aaaf-67c0dcbfe87d)